-Fees for relationship therapy are $160 per 50-minute session.
+Fees for individual therapy with Grzegorz are $140 per 50-minute session and for relationship therapy the fees are $180 per 50-minute session.

-Fees for clients whose income is earnt in a foreign currency will be adjusted based on the economic parity between Australia and the client’s country.
+Fees for clients whose income is earned in a foreign currency will be adjusted based on the economic parity between Australia and the client’s country.

 Sessions with psychotherapists are not covered by the Medicare Mental Health Plan scheme.